RonanLc/Snoopytech/doc/Rapports/Ronan_Le_Corronc.md

-# Week 41 - 14 October 2022
+# Week 41 - October 14, 2022

 ## **Component change**

 During the design of the leg I realized a problem, **the rotary life** of [the potentiometers we had chosen](https://fr.aliexpress.com/item/32996236826.html?spm=a2g0o.detail.1000060.3.2dfd75067cm24G&gps-id=pcDetailBottomMoreThisSeller&scm=1007.13339.291025.0&scm_id=1007.13339.291025.0&scm-url=1007.13339.291025.0&pvid=aa5bbdd6-37f4-4697-8922-a5d47906774f&_t=gps-i).
 They had a rotary life about **100 cycles** which is not enough.
 So we chose to start on [new potentiometers](https://fr.aliexpress.com/item/1005002766893077.html?spm=a2g0o.detail.1000014.28.6d93d6c1fPOoi0&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.40050.281175.0&scm_id=1007.40050.281175.0&scm-url=1007.40050.281175.0&pvid=c4eb49e9-017c-42e1-bc5a-36d0b91caa96&_t=gps-id:pcDetailBottomMoreOtherSeller,scm-url:1007.40050.281175.0,pvid:c4eb49e9-017c-42e1-bc5a-36d0b91caa96,tpp_buckets:668%232846%238116%232002&pdp_ext_f=%7B%22sku_id%22%3A%2212000022084500624%22%2C%22sceneId%22%3A%2230050%22%7D&pdp_npi=2%40dis%21EUR%210.42%210.37%21%21%21%21%21%402101f6b416658300092574280e1af7%2112000022084500624%21rec) with a rotary life about **10,000 cycles** which will be much more resistant.

-So I updated the list of components available here.
+So I updated the list of components available [here](https://github.com/RonanLc/Snoopytech/blob/main/doc/Rapports/Liste%20de%20composants.xlsx).

 ## **Important and modeling of default components**